Shrestha04/Symptom-Analyzer/README.md

 # 🩺 Symptom Analyzer Web App

 A smart and interactive web application that predicts possible diseases based on user-reported symptoms and provides medical recommendations such as medications, precautions, diets, workouts, and the appropriate specialist to consult.

-Integrated with Gemini API for a health chatbot experience.
+Integrated with the Gemini API, the app includes a multilingual health chatbot that can assist users in various languages, offering health guidance, emotional support, and general wellness tips—making healthcare accessible and inclusive for a wider audience.

 ---